zanuka/lynx-vue-genesis/README.md

 # vue-lynx-genesis

-This is a prototype that integrates Lynx's powerful multi-threaded UI rendering capabilities with Vue's component system, Vite's development environment, and uses webpack to handle the Vue-Lynx integration.
+This is a prototype that integrates Lynx's powerful multi-threaded UI rendering capabilities with Vue's component system, providing a performant mobile-first development experience.

-As noted in issue [193](https://github.com/lynx-family/lynx/issues/193) of the official [lynx repo](https://github.com/lynx-family/lynx), support for Vue in Lynx is has been gaining support, so I decided to create this project as a starting point.

-I'm currently working on porting the logic to a standalone Vite plugin (npm package) to acheive the following:

-- Simplified Integration: reduce the current complex setup to a single plugin installation and minimal configuration
-- Zero-config Option: could provide sensible defaults that work out-of-the-box for most Vue projects
-- Consistent Implementation: ensure best practices are followed automatically across different projects
+## Current Approach

+This project now implements a **Vue-only approach** for Lynx integration:

+- **Vue-Centric Architecture**: Full focus on Vue 3 components with Lynx integration
+- **Simplified Configuration**: Uses the `@rsbuild/plugin-vue` along with custom Lynx configuration
+- **iOS/Android Support**: Cross-platform mobile development from a single Vue codebase
+- **Component-Based Design**: Structured for optimal reuse across platforms

 The integration allows Vue applications to achieve smooth 60+ FPS animations, jank-free scrolling, and responsive interfaces by offloading business logic to a separate thread while keeping the UI rendering thread free for user interactions.

-This could represent a significant advancement for Vue developers looking to build high-performance applications that feel as responsive as native apps.

-more implementation notes in [TL;DR:](docs/tldr.md)
+Comprehensive documentation is available in the [Vue Lynx Plugin Guide](docs/plugin-vue.md).

 ## Cross-Platform Support

-This project now supports building for multiple platforms from a single codebase:
+This project supports building for multiple platforms from a single codebase:

 - **Web** (default)
 - **iOS**
 - **Android**

-It's not set in stone, but am experimenting with a flexible component architecture that allows sharing code across platforms while still enabling platform-specific optimizations when needed.

 ### Platform-Specific Build Commands